Behind the Greens: Zach Bishop

 Thanks to Calvin and his team, you will find the course in pristine condition at all times – these guys never miss even the slightest wilted flower.

 On his team you’ll find Zachary Bishop, Second Assistant Superintendent, who joined the KCGC family in May.

 “Even though my time at KCGC has been short, I’ve already seen the significant impact that it has on everyone that comes to visit,” says Bishop.
 “Alberta’s Golf Course is back and it’s truly so rewarding to be a part of the well-oiled machine that makes this place a world-class facility.”

-For us, it’s important for you to know us as well as we know you!
-We caught up with Kora in-between the valet and the carts to ask her a few questions and learn more about her on and off the course.
+For us, it’s important for you to get to know the expert team behind KCGC 2.0.
+So, we caught up with Zach in-between Greens to ask him a few questions and learn more about him, both on and off the course.

-What is your background – what lead you to work here at a course in the midst of the Rockies?
+KCGC: What’s your background – what lead you to working here at a course in the midst of the Rockies?